-In today’s digital marketing blog post, we will discuss the tools at our hands to properly file a formal complaint against advertisers with Google.
+Let’s take a few minutes below to discuss the tools at our hands to properly file a formal complaint against advertisers with Google when we find unauthorized trademarks in ad text.

 Who Can File A Google Ads Trademark Complaint?

-Any owner or associated parties (for instance, a Google Premier Partner advertising agency) can file a trademark complaint.
+- Other associated parties (for instance, a Google Premier Partner advertising agency)

 How Do You File A Google Ads Trademark Complaint?